expo/expo/docs/pages/versions/v39.0.0/react-native/accessibilityinfo.md

 ### `isBoldTextEnabled()`

 ```js
 static isBoldTextEnabled()
 ```

-**iOS-only** Query whether a bold text is currently enabled.
+**iOS-Only.** Query whether a bold text is currently enabled.
 Returns a promise which resolves to a boolean.
 The result is `true` when bold text is enabled and `false` otherwise.

 ### `isGrayscaleEnabled()`

 ```js
 static isGrayscaleEnabled()
 ```

-**iOS-only** Query whether grayscale is currently enabled.
+**iOS-Only.** Query whether grayscale is currently enabled.
 Returns a promise which resolves to a boolean.
 The result is `true` when grayscale is enabled and `false` otherwise.

 ### `isInvertColorsEnabled()`

 ```js
 static isInvertColorsEnabled()
 ```

-**iOS-only** Query whether invert colors is currently enabled.
+**iOS-Only.** Query whether invert colors is currently enabled.
 Returns a promise which resolves to a boolean.
 The result is `true` when invert colors is enabled and `false` otherwise.

 ### `isReduceMotionEnabled()`

 ```js
 static isReduceMotionEnabled()
 ```

 Query whether reduce motion is currently enabled.
 Returns a promise which resolves to a boolean.
 The result is `true` when reduce motion is enabled and `false` otherwise.